Love Your Food

 I believe adequate nutrition is a right, not a privilege.

-That’s why I hold a number of my monthly appointments for sliding scale clients and donate a portion of my after tax proceeds to local food banks.
+That’s why I hold a number of weekly appointments for sliding scale clients.